alretum/wearablecompanion/DATA_COLLECTION_QUICK_REFERENCE.md

   // Last 500 heart rate readings (~8 minutes at 1 Hz)
   "heartRateData": [...],

-  // All detected tremor events
+  // All detected tremor/activity events
-  "tremorEvents": [...],
+  // Note: Also included in 5-minute heart rate reports "tremorEvents": [...],

   // All freeze predictions with GPS coordinates